eregnier/vue-leaflet-custom-marker/README.md

 }
 </script>
 ```
+ℹ️ Use the @click event with the .native modifier to bind a function to the clicking of the custom marker.

 Specify the marker alignment with the `alignment` property.
 It accepts 13 values: `top`, `bottom`, `left`, `right`, `center`, `topleft`, `topright`, `bottomleft`, `bottomright`.
 Defines the alignment of the marker relative to the lat/lng specified, e.g. `bottomright` - the marker will be below and on the right of the location.